What is the difference between an issue and a completeness gap?

 export wizard.
 Review your export settings and resolve critical issues before final reporting.

-A bill issue is a data quality problem detected on a specific bill — for example, a potential
+A data quality issue is a problem detected on a specific bill or meter — for example, a potential

 duplicate, missing usage data, or an unmatched account.
 Each issue has a type, severity, and

 guided resolution steps.
-See Glossary — Bill issue.
+See Glossary — Data quality issue.

-Open the bill from Data Quality > Issues or click it in the Data Inventory > Bills table.
+Open the record from Data Quality > Issues or click it in the Data Inventory > Bills table.

-Resolution cards appear above the bill tabs.
+Resolution cards appear above the detail tabs.
 Follow the guided steps for each issue — options

 include comparing duplicates, editing data, dismissing the issue, or reporting it to support.